Thonburi Khlongs and Temples

 Wat Pak Nam “monastery at the mouth of the river”

 Visible from the BTS stations, a massive 80-meter-high white stupa, called Maharatchamongkhon, which means “a blessed and great land”.
 A royal temple part of the Maha Nikaya fraternity.
 Completed in 2012, There is a museum on the ground floor, spaces used for ceremonies and also contains a meditation room.
 Most visitors go directly to the last floor where is the emerald glass pagoda with glass Nagas snakes at its base, and the ceiling painting representing Buddhist cosmology, based on the legend of Phra Malai and the ancient text Traibhumikatha.

 * Traibhumikatha, “The Three Worlds”

 one of the oldest works of Thai literature.
 It is a representation of the universe, which consists of three different “worlds” or levels of existence and their inhabitants and creatures partly mythical according to the Thai Buddhist Theravada conception of the time.
 Traditionally attributed to King Lithai of Sukhothai who ruled from 1347 to 1376

-Created in the Ayutthaya period it became well-known thanks to the meditation master Luang Pu Sodh Candasaro, who was abbot there in the first half of the 20th century, his teachings and guided meditations are still on sale and are to this day still very popular.
+Created during the Ayutthaya period it became well-known thanks to the meditation master Luang Pu Sodh Candasaro, who was abbot there in the first half of the 20th century, his teachings and guided meditations are still on sale and are to this day still very popular.
 Seven years after his death, Somdet Chuang Varapuño became the new abbot who will make the headlines of the international newspapers from 2015, when his appointment as Supreme Patriarch was blocked and finally withdrawn, provoking intense debate and protest in Thailand,

 The Origin of the Dhammakaya Movement